BetaMasaheft/betmas-e2e/README.md

 - node `v18` or later

+ ### Environment variables

+ This test suite assumes the presence of the following environment variables:

+ - `PASSWORD_CATALOGUER` with the password for test user `JinntecCatalogue`

 ## How to use

 You can see the results of the latest run on the `Actions` tab here on Github.
 To run the tests locally open a local copy of this repository in your shell: